dotnet/docs-maui/docs/user-interface/system-theme-changes.md

 .NET Multi-platform App UI (.NET MAUI) apps can respond to system theme changes by consuming resources with the `AppThemeBinding` markup extension, and the `SetAppThemeColor` and `SetOnAppTheme<T>`  extension methods.

+> [!NOTE]
-.NET MAUI apps can respond to system theme changes on iOS 13 or greater, Android 10 (API 29) or greater, macOS 10.14 or greater, and Windows 10 or greater.
+> .NET MAUI apps can respond to system theme changes on iOS 13 or greater, Android 10 (API 29) or greater, macOS 10.14 or greater, and Windows 10 or greater.

-The following screenshot shows themed pages, with the iOS app using a light theme and the Android app using a dark theme:
+The following screenshot shows themed pages, for the light system theme on iOS and the dark system theme on Android:

 :::image type="content" source="media/system-theme-changes/main-page-both-themes.png" alt-text="Screenshot of the main page of a themed app.":::